 The above photo is an apartment building in Boston's historic Beacon Hill.
 This image is actually a series of about 13 close-up images of the building stitched together.
 If you look closely, you can see some imperfections in the stitch job, but when pieced together, I thought they created a really strong visual effect and mood.

-On one of my first weekends in Boston, and as a surprise, my sister and brother-in-law drove me to a spot where you can photograph the Zakim Bridge from underneath.
+brother-in-law drove me to a spot where you can photograph the Zakim Bridge from underneath.
 For those not familiar with Boston, this is a pretty incredible vantage point considering that only about 50 feet above you a span of six-lane highway is holding up thousands of speeding cars.
 My awareness of this, coupled with the intimate access we had to the bridge, created a real adrenaline rush that made for an exciting couple hours.

 One of Boston's greatest assets besides the Sox and the Bruins, is its close proximity to some of the East Coast's most beautiful coastline.
 Only about a two hour drive to Maine, lies the Portland Head Lighthouse on Cape Elizabeth (pictured above).